 WAVE Chrome Extension: Your Accessibility Testing Best Friend

-Now that you have the basic four areas you want to start working on to make your membership site more accessible, how do you actually get to work?
+Now that you have the basic four areas you want to start working on to make your membership website more accessible, how do you actually get to work?

 How do you identify the current accessibility issues to solve?